nicbou/nicolasbouliane.com/frontend/content/blog/malaysia-on-a-bike.md

 There are *some* bicycle shops along the route, although I did not check them out.
 I'd advise carrying your own tools and some spare tubes.

 I strongly recommend getting a hiplock.
 I use it all the time to lock my bike and panniers while I pop into a store or stop for lunch.

+Ear plugs are also good to have for riding along busy roads.

 ### Working on the road